ibipfs/itemplates/i/README.md

-# i: Getting into IPFS and Opening for Evolving - The Protocol `i` - The Template `i`
+# i: Getting into IPFS and Opening for Evolving

 ### Forwarding